zoot101/snapraid-daily/docs/muttrc-examples/README.md

 but editing it is rather easy.

-Note there is a sample edited version of the script in this folder that can be used (mutt\_oauth2\_mf.py), but it does have the encryption/decryption disabled, so I recommend editing it yourself.
+Note there is a sample edited version of the script in the examples folder below that can be used (mutt-oauth-mf.py), but it does have the encryption/decryption disabled, so I recommend editing it yourself.

+* **/usr/share/doc/snapraid-daily/examples/mutt-oauth2-mf.py**

 Find the lines near the top that start with ENCRYPTION\_PIPE and DECRYPTION\_PIPE, and change them to look like this.
 They are near the top of the script just where the comments end.